Michael Hotka's

 To ensure the base and upright aluminum pieces were at right angles, I clamped them to a large square.
 I then drilled holes and used 1/8 inch pop rivets to secure the right angle braces to the aliminum pieces.

 This is the finished quadrant.
-I used zip ties to secure the spotyting tube to the top of the azimuth protractor.
+I used zip ties to secure the spotting tube to the top of the azimuth plate.
+The tube is 18 inches long.

-I used the contact cement to clue the altitude scale to the protractor.
+I used the contact cement to glue the altitude scale to the plate.
 I took great care to ensure it is at right angles to the site tube.

-I used kite string to make a plumb bob with a heavy nut as the weight.
+I used kite string to make a plumb bob with a heavy, 3/8-inch nut as the weight.

 The azimuth scale.